dario-marvin/MachineLearningLetters/README.md

 ### Data analysis

 We explore some of the most common methods for ML classification and select the best one for this problem according to the results.
-We try:
+As before, we try:
 - Decision tree learning (DT)
 - k-nearest neighbors algorithm (KNN)
 - Linear discriminant analysis (LDA)